WinVector/Examples/rebalance/rw_simple_example.md

     ## [1] 0.3655679 0.3930810

-This means no monotone correction that looks only at the predictions can account for the difference between these two prevalence tailored models.
+This means no monotone correction that looks only at the predictions can make the same adaptations as these two prevalence tailored models.
+And that is our demonstration.

 As a side note, notice each model is unbiased in the simple sense it matches the expected value of the outcome *with respect to the data